-- A. OMB Bulletin 80-14, August 28, 1980 - B. OMB Bulletin 80-14, Supplement 1, August 20, 1982 - C. OMB Circular A-11: Preparation, Submission, and Execution of the Budget, August 2021, Section 124 - D. U.S. Department of Justice, Office of Legal Counsel, Government Operations in the Event of a Lapse in Appropriations, memorandum from Walter Dellinger, Assistant Attorney General, for Alice Rivlin, Director, Office of Management and Budget, August 16,1995 - E. 31 U.S.C.
+- A. Office of Management and Budget (OMB) Bulletin 80-14, August 28, 1980 - B. OMB Bulletin 80-14, Supplement 1, August 20, 1982 - C. OMB Circular A-11: Preparation, Submission, and Execution of the Budget, August 2022, Section 124 - D. U.S. Department of Justice, Office of Legal Counsel, Government Operations in the Event of a Lapse in Appropriations, memorandum from Walter Dellinger, Assistant Attorney General, for Alice Rivlin, Director, Office of Management and Budget, August 16, 1995 - E. 31 U.S.C.
 Section 1341, The Anti-Deficiency Act (prohibiting the obligation of government funds in advance of an appropriation) - F. 31 U.S.C.
 Section 1342, Limitation on Voluntary Service (states that no Federal employee may accept voluntary services, unless authorized by law) - G. 31 U.S.C.
-Section 1553(a), Availability of appropriation accounts to pay obligations (permits making disbursement on previously awarded contract, grant, and cooperative agreements) - H. January 22, 2019, Update to Frequently Asked Questions During a Lapse in Appropriations, attached to OMB Memorandum M-18-05 (available at M-18-05-Revised (whitehouse.gov)
+Section 1553(a), Availability of appropriation accounts to pay obligations (permits making disbursement on previously awarded contract, grant, and cooperative agreements) - H. Frequently Asked Questions During a Lapse in Appropriations (whitehouse.gov) - Last updated September 27, 2023